 The best thing you can do is hire an experienced car wreck attorney to represent you.
 You should always be careful talking to an insurance company after an accident.
 They will be using anything you say against you later.
 There are some key points you should remember when negotiating with a claims adjuster.

-Tips For Negotiating With An Insurance Adjuster
+Tips For Negotiating With A Car Insurance Adjuster

 If you’re not an experienced negotiator, it can be very daunting trying to get a settlement deal from an insurance company.
 However, regardless of whether you have a Chattanooga personal injury attorney to represent you, there are some basic steps you can take to get yourself to the other side with what you want.